katacoda-scenarios/kubeless-scenarios/getting-started/step4.md

 `kubeless function update toy --from-file toy-update.py`{{execute}}

+If you check the content of the new function you will see that it hard codes the JSON object being returned:

+`cat toy-update.py`{{execute}}

 Under the hood, Kubernetes will do a rolling update of the Pods making up your function.
 Once this is finished, you can call your function and see that the new function is now deployed.

 `kubeless function call toy --data '{"hello":"world"}'`{{execute}}